 However, higher demand for products and services comes with increased demand for tech support.
 As a result, your customers may be experiencing longer contact center wait times while agents are frantically scouring the internet for answers to their most pressing questions.
 In addition, you might be struggling with a revolving door of contact center employees.

 Yet, your competitors are right on your heels.
 So how can you provide customer service that stands out in an increasingly crowded market?
-Below, we detail common broadband customer service challenges and five key steps for improvement.
+Below, we detail common broadband customer service challenges and four key steps for improvement.

 The state of the broadband market